valhuber/genai_demo_agentic_runtime/README.md

 - **LangChain**: Great for orchestrating AI calls, but no built-in business logic engine.
 You'd write procedural code to validate decisions.
 - **GenAI-Logic**: Declarative rules provide automatic validation, cascading updates, and audit trails.
 The logic is reusable across all decision sources (human, AI, batch jobs).

-**Compared to Copilot-generated code:**
+**Compared to AI-generated code:**
-- ***"Plain"* Procedural GenAI**: Generates procedural code that's hard to maintain.
-Each validation is custom code scattered across your application.
+- ***Procedural GenAI**: Without GenAI-Logic, AI generates procedural code that's hard to maintain.
+Each derivations and validation is custom code scattered across your application.
 And it's buggy - AI is known to struggle with complex dependencies.
 - **GenAI-Logic**: Rules are 40× more concise, automatically enforce dependencies, and adapt when requirements change.
 Change one rule, behavior updates everywhere.

 ![decl-genai](images/decl-genai.png)